• Skip to main content

 Fellow teachers, please tell me I’m not alone here!

 And so then I knew we needed little gingerbread men bendables to put inside the gingerbread containers.
-And we already had a gingerbread house.
+(The original little gingerbread men are no longer available but these should work.)

 My mind was spinning, I tell you!
 When my purchases arrived over Thanksgiving break, I was in the kitchen dying rice red and green.
 While the turkey was defrosting and I needed to get the table cleared and set for guests.
 Just being real here!